 - Made with white chocolate, marshmallow cream and maple flavoring, this Maple Walnut Fudge is well worth the little bit of effort it takes.

 - You don’t need a candy thermometer or any special skills to make this easy fudge recipe!

 - And, the best part is Maple Walnut Fudge–like most of my other fudge recipes–can be made well in advance.
 Perfect for keeping on hand for those last minute visits or cravings for something sweet!

 - Maple Flavoring – Small bottles of maple flavoring is much more concentrated than maple syrup and vital for infusing the fudge with real maple flavor.
 I buy mine online and use it in tons of different desserts besides this fudge too, like Maple Glazed Pumpkin Donuts and Maple Bacon Cookies.
-It gives the fudge the rich brown color.
+It gives the fudge the a hint color.
 If you can only find extract, that will work, but will leave the fudge a creamy white.

 - Walnuts – Chop into small pieces before adding to the fudge.
 Pecans are also delicious in maple fudge and would make a tasty swap here.
 You can also omit the nuts entirely for a tasty plain maple fudge.
 Toast the walnuts for best flavor!

 Did you know fudge is one of the simplest treats you can make, when you use this method?